oracle-livelabs/database/23aifree/json-mongo/json-mongo.md

     </copy>
     ```

-    Let's create an environment variabale called `URI` which contains the MongoDB URI including the user and password information.
+    Let's create an environment variable called *URI* which contains the MongoDB URI including the user and password information.

     ```bash
     $ <copy>